wpmetabox/docsv2/docs/extensions/mb-blocks.md

 ![custom Gutenberg block](https://i.imgur.com/fVTmMWi.png)

 The preview of the block is displayed in the main content area while the block configuration is displayed on the right.
-This allows you to edit the block content and live-preview the block in real-time.
+This allows you to edit the block content and live-preview the block in real time.
 Later, you can also change where the block settings are displayed (on the sidebar or right in the main content area).

 ## Block registration

 You can create a custom block for Gutenberg with [Meta Box Builder](/extensions/meta-box-builder/).
-The plugin provides you the UI to create blocks easily.
+The plugin provides you with the UI to create blocks easily.
 This is the video on doing that:

 <LiteYouTubeEmbed id='v3ke1DBlWuk' />